 #3 The Inability To Travel Every Few Months Like Your Mates

-This time of year definitely brings around the Europe travel FOMO.
-All of your mates are posting their lush AF photos on Instagram and you have to lug out of bed each morning to go to the casual job you’re still at post-graduation.
+There isn’t even a specific time of the year anymore, it seems like your mates are ALWAYS travelling.
+All of them are posting their lush AF photos on Instagram and you have to lug out of bed each morning to go to the casual job you’re still at post-graduation.
 Rather than letting the irrational fear set in that you can’t even afford to travel, put things into perspective.
 Think about your current ambition of finding a full time job and how you’re saving to travel when you can actually afford to.
 Don’t be overruled by social media pressure.

 #4 Seeing Your High School Classmates Getting Engaged On Facebook